hypebeast/Orca/src/Matunus/README.md

 ## Installation

-1. Clone the repository
+### 1. Clone the repository

 	$ git clone https://github.com/hypebeast/Orca.git Orca
 	$ cd Orca/src/Matunus

+### 2. Install dependencies

-2. Make sure that you have all dependencies installed.
+Make sure that you have all dependencies installed.
 See the section 'Requirements' for more information.
 Install instructions for PyQwt can be found here: http://pyqwt.sourceforge.net/download.html

-3. Run Matunus:
+### 3. Run Matunus:

+To run Matunus, type the following in your command line:

 	$ pyton matunus.py.